autodiff/autodiff/docs/faq.md

 ## How do I cite {{autodiff}}?

-We appreciate your intention of citing {{autodiff}} it in your publications.
+We appreciate your intention of citing {{autodiff}} in your publications.
 Please use the following BibTeX reference entry:

 ~~~bibtex
 @misc{autodiff,